 - “Buy-here, pay-here” financing

 Dealers often have relationships with banks and other lending institutions.
-With dealer-arranged financing, the dealer connects the borrower with one of its lending partners, acting as an intermediary in the financing process.
+With dealer-arranged financing, the dealer connects you with one of its lending partners, acting as an intermediary in the financing process.

 The big advantage of dealer-arranged financing is that it’s incredibly convenient.
-The borrower doesn’t have to put any effort into finding a lender.
+You don’t have to put any effort into finding a lender.
 From start to finish, the dealer supervises the process to help you find a loan.

 Still, while dealer-arranged financing can simplify the process of finding a loan, you aren’t shopping around across a wide range of lenders to compare rates.
 This could result in your paying a higher interest rate than you would have if you’d done your own comparison shopping.